What is a heat map?

 Next, select the points and boundary data sets.
 In this case, the points data is Client Accounts, and the region data is US states.
 Then, click Complete to generate your regional heat map.

-5. View your generated regional heat map
+Complete your regional heat map analysis

 Below, the regional heat map you created shows the states with the most client accounts.
 You can see what each color represents by checking the legend on the right side of the workspace.